 The Aircast Leg Brace comes in two models, one specifically designed for the left foot and one for the right foot.
 If you need extra shin protection you can also select the removable anterior panel which helps protect along the inside of the leg.

 The Aircast Leg Brace is used to support the following injuries:

 - Minor fractures on the tibia or fibula (stable lower leg fractures)

 Product Features... and the benefits you'll experience with the Aircast Leg Brace!

 Semi-rigid exterior helps provide protection and stabilization for the leg.

 - Double Air Cells

 Patented dual air cell system provides pulsating compression while walking.
-They inflate and deflate to decrease swelling and increase blood flow.

 - No Air Pumps Needed